 Residents gained experience with translabyrinthine, retrosigmoid, middle fossa and petrosal approaches.
 Step-by-step instruction and an appreciation of the nuances of each technique highlighted the experience for trainees.
 Residents were also able to experience the latest virtual reality surgical technology provided by ImmersiveTouch.

-Course co-director Matthew Shew, MD, was pleased with the collaborative experience the course provided.
+Course co-director Matthew Shew, MD, was pleased with the unique opportunity for residents to experience surgical collaboration that can’t be taught through lectures alone.